-If you see a (*) next to something, that means it’s my personal favorite.
-I’m new to NYC, so I will come back and update this blog post often as I get to discover new things.
+If you see a (*) next to something, that means it’s my personal favorite and where I come back to often.

 The Ultimate New York City Guide